kerberos-io/documentation/dev/3_installation.md

 [![Kerberos.io image](3_kerberos-image.png)](https://drive.google.com/open?id=0B-2b4NYY_1xuUmxxOURISjQweGc)

-**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "unzip" command to decompress.
+**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "unzip" or "7zip" command to decompress.

     7za x kerberos-io-armv6-4GB-..